 Start at the beginning

-Do you need help with your Powertex supply list?
+Do you need help with your Powertex beginners supply lists?
 Powertex projects are varied and versatile and the range of products goes way beyond fabric hardener.
 So how do you know where to start?
 Tutors here in the UK run workshops or sell kits to get you started but if that’s not for you, maybe this guide will help.

 There are simple techniques you can do with a bottle of Powertex medium and some natural fabrics.
 This is where most people start out by learning the basics and then building on this.
 Fabric wrapping or sculpting is a great place to start.